How to Prepare for IIT JEE Main and Advanced?- Check Here

 7. Take timed practice mock tests

+Another tip on how to prepare for IIT JEE is to timely practice mock tests.
 The idea of online mock tests is to provide a sense of familiarity with the students before the examination and also help you with the revision process.
 Both JEE Main and Advanced are computer-based as the online system ensures error-free analysis of the result, faster result detection and fewer chances of cheating.
-So, experts suggest giving mock tests online only.
+So, experts suggest giving jee mock tests online only.